leondreamed/leondreamed/README.md

-Hi, I'm Leon, and I love adding a hint of crazy in everything that I do.

-It all started with my passion for ultralearning—a learning strategy characterized by intense and self-directed efforts.
-With the help of ultralearning, I became a self-taught programmer in just two weeks by studying a C++ textbook for over 10 hours every day during the winter break.

-Fueled by my love for intensity, I went on to attend over 25 hackathons in under a year—an unprecedented pace for a high school student.

-While others were looking for internships, I went on to co-found a startup and developed an enterprise-level app from scratch—writing over 100,000 lines of code in under a year.

-Wishing to give back to the community, I recruited a few friends, and together, we organized a first-iteration hackathon, independent of any organization.
-In under two months, we successfully organized ULHacks: a virtual hackathon that attracted 13 sponsors and reached over 200 participants.

-What I consider going above and beyond, others might deem crazy—and that's not necessarily a bad thing.
-I've done many crazy things, but I hadn't been born crazy—in fact, I had been pretty much the opposite of crazy for the majority of my life.
-It wasn't until high school that I transformed my mindset and chose to start doing crazy things.

-There's a difference between being crazy and choosing to be crazy—and that choice makes all the difference.

 ## Notable Projects:

 [**DrillDev**](https://github.com/Drill-Dev/drilldev) (August 2021 - Present): After becoming frustrated with the lack of a way to practice and prove our software development skills in a way that's comparable between developers, my friends and I are creating DrillDev, a site that allows you to solve software development problems (e.g. building a website, a backend, a mobile app) that would get automatically graded, similar to many competitive programming sites.
 The website is still in very early stages of development, and we're looking for people who'd be interested in helping us turn this idea into reality—if you are, feel free to shoot me an email!